 The reason you’d want a VPN on your router is to provide network-wide online security.
 Once a router has been configured to download VPN firmware, all connected devices will be granted the benefits of VPN protection.
 That includes devices that may normally not have the ability to utilize VPN software to its fullest, like a lot of smart home devices.
 Here’s a video explaining exactly how a router VPN works.

 A VPN creates an encrypted and secure connection between the device it’s installed on and the internet.
 It gathers all of that device’s requests to access the internet and directs them through its encrypted tunnel and VPN server so they can’t be read or redirected.

 That’s easy to understand when you’re on a device with a user interface.
 Want to visit a website?
 You go through the tunnel.
 Want to video call your BFF?
 Through the tunnel.
 But what happens on a device with no user interface, like a router?

 Once you’ve set up a router VPN, every single device connected to your router will have its traffic sent through the encrypted tunnel.
 Your PC, your laptop, your home entertainment system, and even your smart IoT toaster.

 Next, you’ll have to see if your router supports VPN functionality.
 To find out if your router can run NordVPN, check out our tutorial page and find your router’s brand and model.
 Some routers there will also include NordVPN router setup instructions.
-If your router doesn’t support VPN functionality, there are plenty of excellent home VPN routers on the market.
+It's possible to find a pre-configured VPN router if you look hard enough.

 For most routers, you’ll have to start by entering its IP address into your search bar and logging in (here’s how to find your router IP address if you don’t know it).
 If you’ve never logged into your router, this would be a great opportunity to change your password as well (here’s how to make a secure password) because many are shipped with factory default passwords that are super easy to hack!